Github-Aiko/lotusboard/README.md

 # Modified v2board, probably enhancement

-I have no intention in breaking open source protocols, but i don't understand them, so if you have some suggestion on this please tell me in issue
+I have no intention in breaking open source license, but i don't understand them, so if you have some suggestion on this please tell me in issue

 # What has been modified